-In essence, ignore_changes tells Terraform: "When you run a plan, do not consider changes to these specific attributes, even if the state value no longer matches the HCL value."
+Put simply, ignore_changes tells Terraform: "When you run a plan, don't consider changes to these specific attributes, even if the state value no longer matches the HCL value."

-ignore_changes Solve?Terraform’s core function is to ensure that the actual state of your infrastructure matches the desired state defined in your HCL code.
-When these two don't match, Terraform plans an update to correct the drift.
+ignore_changes Solve?Terraform's job is to keep the actual state of your infrastructure matching the desired state you defined in your HCL code.
+When the two don't match, Terraform plans an update to correct the drift.

-ignore_changes is essential for three common scenarios where this drift is harmless or intentional:
+ignore_changes earns its keep in three common cases where that drift is harmless or intentional:

-ignore_changes, Terraform will constantly try to remove or reset the attribute, creating noise in your plan.ignore_changes can temporarily suppress false positives, allowing you to gradually update the HCL without risking an immediate, destructive apply.ignore_changes BlockThe lifecycle block is placed inside a resource block.
+ignore_changes, Terraform keeps trying to remove or reset the attribute, which clutters your plan.ignore_changes can temporarily suppress false positives so you can update the HCL gradually without risking an immediate, destructive apply.ignore_changes BlockThe lifecycle block is placed inside a resource block.
 The ignore_changes argument accepts a list of attribute names that should be excluded from drift detection.

 resource "resource_type" "resource_name" {